mbannour/zio-mongoDB/README.md

 ```
 ### Link
-[Simple ZIO-HTTP-MONGODB](https://github.com/mbannour/ZIO-Http-MongoDB):a simple project using ZIO-mongoDB and ZIO-HTTP
+[ZIO-HTTP-MongoDB](https://github.com/mbannour/ZIO-Http-MongoDB):a simple project using ZIO-mongoDB and ZIO-HTTP

 ### Documentation